oddbird/greenmud/greenmud.md

 -->

 ## Chapter 22
-# Under the Sky is Gray.
+# Under the Sky is Gray

 ------